PaulSouille/PaulSouille/README.md

 <img src="./assets/avatar_paul.png" width="150">

-## 💼 Some of languages i like to work with
+## 💼 Some of languages I like to work with

 * Javascript
 * **Typescript**